 We take account of the Equality Act and of our duty not to discriminate against pupils for any reason.

-We also take account of our statutory duties in relation to S.E.N We aim to involve parents as early as possible in any process.
+We also take account of our statutory duties in relation to special educational needs.
+We aim to involve parents as early as possible in any process.